 Occasionally, I woke up in the middle of the night, worried and sweating.

-Never again, I thought, as I boarded my Lauda Air flight from Heathrow via Vienna to Bangkok.
+Never again, I thought, as I boarded my Lauda Air flight from Gatwick via Vienna to Bangkok.
 This would be my first visit to Asia.

 We had a great time in and around Bangkok visiting places historical, cultured and not so.

 This was my first experience of western expats of the impecunious variety.
-Many of them were great, others boastful of the time they had been on the road and the things they done and seen, and frankly some of them seemed unhinged.
+Many of them were great, others boastful of the time they had been on the road and the things they had seen and done, and frankly some of them seemed unhinged.

 We left Bangkok and headed north to Chiang Mai, then travelled around the Golden Triangle.